 Merchant Agreement

-IMPORTANT: By creating any paid debate or event on Logosive, you automatically accept and agree to be bound by this Merchant Agreement, our Terms of Service, Privacy Policy, and all other referenced policies.
+IMPORTANT: By creating any paid debate on Logosive, or by accepting an invitation to participate in a debate as a Debater or Host where you will receive proceeds, you automatically accept and agree to be bound by this Merchant Agreement, our Terms of Service, Privacy Policy, and all other referenced policies.
 No separate acceptance is required.

-This Agreement specifically governs the payment processing relationship between you and Logosive when you use our platform to collect payments for debates, events, or other services.
-This Agreement takes effect automatically when you create your first paid debate or event.
+This Agreement specifically governs the payment processing relationship between you and Logosive when you use our platform to collect payments for debates or other services.
+This Agreement takes effect automatically when you create your first paid debate, or when you accept an invitation to participate in a debate as a Debater or Host where proceeds will be paid to you.

 1. Definitions